Amp (TV series)

 Amp is a music video program on MTV that aired from 1996 to 2001.
 It was aimed at the electronic music and rave crowd and was responsible for exposing many electronica acts to the mainstream.
-When co-creator Todd Mueller (who had worked on this with V. Owen Bush, Amy Finnerty and show co-creator Burle Avant) left the show in 1998, it was redubbed Amp 2.0.
+When co-creator Todd Mueller (who had worked on this with V. Owen Bush, Amy Finnerty and show co-creator, on air music video DJ Burle Avant 1996–1997) left the show in 1998, it was redubbed Amp 2.0.
 The show aired some 46 episodes in total over its 6-year run.
 In its final two years, reruns were usually shown from earlier years.
 Amp's time slot was moved around quite a bit, but the show usually aired late at night or in the early morning hours on the weekend.
 Because of this late night time slot, the show developed a small but cult like following.
 A few online groups formed after the show's demise to ask MTV to bring the show back and air it during normal hours, but MTV never responded to the requests.